MicrosoftDocs/dynamics-365-project-operations/articles/project-management/get-recommendations-for-a-project-team-member.md

 6. A loading screen will appear and after a few seconds, the list of recommended resources will be displayed within the side-pane.

-## View more details
+## View more details to evaluate suggested resources

+Each suggested resource is assigned a recommendation score (out of 10) to signify their appropriateness to that particular team member requirement.
+This score is currently based only on how relevant their past experience on projects is to a team member requirement, this will be augmented to include more factors (Cost, Availability, Utilisation & Skill-match in upcoming releases).
+The suggested resources are sorted in decreasing order of this score.

+To get more information about a suggested resource and interpret their recommendation score, follow any one of these two steps:

+1. Directly click the information icon next to any resource's name OR
-This can be done in two ways: 1) Select any one suggested resource and click **View Details** OR 2) Click the information icon next to any resource's name.
+2. Select any one suggested resource rows through the grid and then click **View Details** button.

 You can navigate to other resources from this view using the **Next** and **Previous** buttons.

 ## Narrow down list of suggestions